Sup2point0/Assort/lan/dict.md

-# Diyzacionary
+# Dictionary

-All the fiyzacional words I’ve created.
+All the fictive words I’ve created.

 <br>